 The countdown to your home's completion has begun.
 You'll see a lot of activity throughout the week as plumbers, electricians, and subcontractors install your sinks, faucets, countertops, appliances (such as your refrigerator, washer and dryer, and stove), light fixtures, outlet covers, and more.

-Your HVAC system and electricity will be turned to make sure everything is working properly.
-You'll also see drastic differences to the outside of your home as workers put the finishing touches on your exterior and landscaping.
+Your HVAC system and electricity will be turned on to ensure proper operation.
+You'll also see drastic changes to the outside of your home as workers put the finishing touches on the exterior and landscaping.

 🏡 Weeks 14 to 15: Final touches

 You're almost ready to move in.
-The only thing left is final inspections where not only does the inspector ensure everything is up to code and meets proper safety requirements, but you'll also do a final walk-through inspection, taking note of any issues or minor changes you'd like to have done.
+The only thing left is final inspections where the inspector ensures everything is up to code and meets proper safety requirements, but you'll also do a final walk-through inspection, taking note of any issues or minor changes you'd like to have done.

-Once everything looks good and is up to both the inspector's and your standards, you can close on your home, move in your belongings, and revel in the fact you're now living in your ultimate dream home.
+Once everything looks good and meets the inspector's and your standards, you can close on your home, move in your belongings, and revel that you're now living in your ultimate dream home.

 Ready to find land and build your dream home?